SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Main_Release_10.3/Web_apps_Main_Release_10.3.0_CU2.md

 When you duplicated a component, the size of the duplicate would incorrectly be limited to 30 rows.
 From now on, when you duplicate a component, the duplicate will have the same size as the original.

-#### Dashboards app & Low-code apps: Parts of a component that had the focus would not get blurred when another component was selected [ID_35851]
+#### Dashboards app & Low-code apps: Text boxes in the Layout tab would not update when you selected another component [ID_35851]

 <!-- MR 10.3.0 [CU2] - FR 10.3.5 -->

-When a part of a component (e.g. its title) had the focus, and you selected another component, the part of the first component that had the focus would incorrect keep the focus.
+When, in the *Layout* tab, a text box (e.g. the box containing the title of the selected component) had the focus, and you selected another component, the text box in the *Layout* tab would incorrectly still contain the value of the previously selected component.

-From now on, when a part of a component (e.g. its title) has the focus, and you selected another component, the part of the first component that had the focus will get blurred.